RTS-SYSU/llvmta/README.md

 It is clearly that the analysis value of LLVM-TA+ is much smaller than that of LLVMTA, which indicates that LLVM-TA+ can tighten the WCET upper bound.

+## Scripts

+For easy evaluation of this project, we provide some scripts to help evaluate the project.
+The scripts are located in the `scripts` directory, and the usage of each script can be found in the [README](scripts/README.md) file.

 ## Installation

 For installation of the project, please refer to the [installation document](docs/INSTALL.md).